-The constant ding of electronic notifications, the ever-demanding toil of housework, and the frantic juggling act necessary to complete our long list of tasks throughout the day — sometimes we need to take a step back from the chaos of modern life and just unwind.
+The constant ding of electronic notifications, the ever-demanding toil of housework, and the frantic juggling act necessary to complete our long list of tasks throughout the day.
+Sometimes it’s all too much and we need to take a step back from the chaos of modern life and just unwind.

-When you want to relax, slow down, and revel in the soothing comforts of nature you need an outdoor retreat in your yard or patio where you can recharge and center yourself.
-Creating the perfect outdoor escape may seem like a huge project, but it’s really a straightforward process.
-Just follow this simple guide to incorporate the 5 must-have elements into your outdoor retreat:
+When you want to relax, slow down, and revel in the soothing comforts of nature, you need an outdoor space in your yard or patio where you can recharge and center yourself.
+Creating the perfect outdoor space may seem like a huge project, but it’s really a simple, straightforward process.
+Just follow this quick guide to incorporate these five must-have elements into your outdoor space:

 1: The Space

-Once you select your space give it a thorough cleaning before you move any heavy items in, like furniture, statues, tables, or potted plants.
+Once you select your space, give it a thorough cleaning before you move any heavy items in, like furniture, statues, tables, or potted plants.
 Maintenance is always more manageable when you begin with as clean a space as possible.

 Nothing will destroy your serenity faster than your next-door neighbor staring at you slack-jawed from their kitchen window.
 Creating your own retreat is all about escaping uninterrupted.
 Enclosed or semi-enclosed outdoor spaces tend to be cozier and more relaxing — especially if your neighbors are close by.

-A porch or deck may have structures installed to section off your outdoor retreat area, but if you’ve set up shop in an exposed space you can surround it with tall plants and shrubs to create a wall barrier.
+Your screened-in porch or open deck may have structures installed to section off your outdoor space, but if you’ve set up shop in an exposed space you can surround it with tall plants and shrubs to create a wall barrier.

 5: Added Comfort

 Another way to incorporate plush comfort is to keep outdoor blankets and pillows within arm’s reach of your idyllic retreat.
 In case of inclement weather it’s smart to store these in a waterproof container underneath or near your outdoor furniture.
-Add some shade and protect against rain and snow with a simple 9’ Tilt Market Umbrella & Base, available in a variety of attractive color options.